 - Preheat oven to 350 degrees.

-- Heat 2 tablespoons olive oil in a deep skillet over medium heat.
-Add onion to pan and saute until translucent, about 8 minutes, then add chard stems and celery, cook about 4 minutes, stirring occasionally.
+- Heat olive oil in a deep skillet over medium heat.
+Add onion to pan and saute until translucent, about 8 minutes.
+Then add chopped kale stems, cooking about 4 minutes, stirring occasionally.

-- Add chard leaves to the skillet, raise heat to medium high and cook, stirring, until wilted, about 4 minutes.
+- Add sliced kale leaves to the skillet, raise heat to medium-high and cook, stirring, until wilted, about 4 minutes.
 Add scallions, arugula and herbs.
 Cook for two minutes more and transfer to a colander.

 - Once cool enough to handle, squeeze out as much liquid as you can.
-Transfer to a bowl and mix in cheese, zest, eggs, salt, sugar and Le Quebecois Steak Spice.
+Transfer to a bowl and mix in cheese, zest, eggs, salt and Montreal Steak & Chop.

-- Lay out a sheet of filo, cut into 12 squares and brush with olive oil.
+- Lay out a sheet of puff pastry, cut into 12 squares and brush with olive oil.
 Lay the oiled squares into the cups of a muffin tin.
-Repeat, alternating the angles of the squares so that they cover the sides of each muffin cup, until you have 5 layers of filo.
+Repeat, alternating the angles of the squares so that they cover the sides of each muffin cup.

-- Fill each cup with herb mixture and fold excess filo over the edges of the filling.
-To top each cup, make another 5 layer filo piece, cut in a round, and place atop of each cup.
+- Fill each cup with herb mixture.
+To top each cup, cut a round of pastry dough, and place on top of each cup.

-- Brush lightly with olive oil and bake for 40 minutes until the filo turns golden brown.
-Serve warm or at room temperature as an an appetizer or an accompaniment to roast lamb or beef
+- Brush lightly with egg wash, sprinkle with a little bit of extra salt and bake for 40 minutes, or until the puff pastry turns golden brown.
+Serve warm or at room temperature as an an appetizer or an accompaniment to brunch or a bowl of soup.